How to Clean Kitchen Faucet – Basic and Deep Cleaning Process

 Disinfect the Faucet

 Take a mug and mix an equal amount of white vinegar and water.
+Leave the solution on the surface for 10-20 minutes before cleaning and wiping off.

 The Deep Cleaning Process

-Clean the Faucet Limescale
+Cleaning the Faucet Limescales

 How to make an ammonia solution?